Phileosopher/commonplace/autos.md

 - When you have an out-of-region license plate, you'll be a [larger target for local law enforcement](legal-safety.md).
 - Research beforehand on local customs regarding the speed limit, and make sure to *always* drive 3-5 mph slower than the fastest drivers on the road.
 - If you're accustomed to driving on one side of the road and are in a region that drives on the other (left vs. right side), exercise extreme caution to not fall back into any old [habits](habits.md).

-## Always buy used

-Many auto manufacturers tend to design their vehicles to fail precisely *beyond* the five-year warranty.

-- The only way to avoid "planned obsolescence" is to avoid purchasing vehicles that may be poorly [engineered](engineering.md).
-- If you buy new, you can't be certain how well-built that year's make and model is.

-Select a brand with a reputation for reliability:

-- The first-year model of every auto is likely to have issues, so never buy them.
-- Some vehicle brands will go through troughs of poor reliability, so a vehicle brand that *was* reliable might not be anymore.

-Never lease a car, since it's unquestionably the most expensive way to own a vehicle.

-- Right behind that, owning a vehicle within its 5-year warranty is the most expensive way to own it.

-Buy autos between 5 and 15 years old:

-- Anything newer than five years old will *dramatically* drop in value, and if you *refuse* to learn basic auto repair skills, buy at least two years old.
-- Aim for a low-mileage vehicle whenever possible, since that determines how much wear the vehicle will endure.
-- Only buy older than 15 years if you're willing to make frequent repairs yourself.

-A dealership uses a self-created authority that "certify" pre-owned cars, so it shouldn't be part of your decision.

-If you don't need a larger vehicle every week, get a smaller vehicle:

-- Larger vehicles burn more petrol and are far pricier to fix when they break down.
-- Even if you occasionally need a pickup truck or SUV once or twice a month, consider the price difference from renting when you need it.

-### Research beforehand

-[Look at the VIN](autos-vin.png) for precise information about the factory design of the vehicle.

-Check the car's approximate market value, since auto quality varies wildly by brand and year:

-- High-end brands are excellent, but are expensive to repair and [insure](money-insurance.md) because finding parts is difficult (e.g., BMW, Renault, Ferrari).
-- Large brands are often reputable and tend to be affordable to repair (e.g., Toyota, Honda, Ford, Acura, Subaru, Mini).
-- Mid-level brands create reliable cars, but they have a higher chance of breaking down (e.g., GM, Nissan).
-- Value-priced companies make affordable cars that *frequently* break down (e.g., Volkswagen, Fiat, Kia, Hyundai).

-Irrespective of brand, *every* used car is different.

-- The types of failures each car demonstrates gives it a type of "personality" (e.g., frequent transmission issues, engine runs hot, false-positive engine codes).

-Used vehicles will have 3 potential problems:

-1. Mechanical problems
-   - Take someone with you experienced with autos when you inspect it.
-2. Poor maintenance
-   - Request any maintenance records from the owner, like oil changes or repairs.
-3. Was stolen or involved in a major accident

-Write down *any* questions or thoughts you have while examining the vehicle, since you can always disregard them later.

-### Inspect it *before* buying

-*Always* perform a thorough inspection before you pay for a used car.

-A. Ask for the VIN before arriving there and get a vehicle inspection report.

-B. Examine the outside and body of the car in broad daylight.

-- Check underneath for oil leaks and white dust (body filler).
-- Look at the tires for cupping or gouges, which points to a more significant problem.
-- Inspect for body damage:
-  - Open and close all doors, then check if the door seams are the same.
-  - Pull back the rubber around the doors and windows to compare whether the paint is the same.
-  - Slam the hood to see if it's correctly aligned all the way around.
-  - Compare the left and right side.
-  - Pop the trunk to see any rear-end damage.
-  - Check the factory seams underneath the trunk's spare tire.
-  - Observe the paint reflection to spot any dings or fixes.

-C. If you're allowed to, crank up the bottom of the car.

-- Check the CV joints.
-- Check if the engine or transmission has any leaks near it.

-D. If you're allowed to, scan it with an OBD-II reader.

-- OBD-II readers are as cheap as $40.
-- The OBD-II port is usually somewhere under the steering wheel.
-- Read any engine codes, if there are any.

-E. Test drive it.

-1. Cold start it.
-   - A cold start is under 90 °F without the keys in the ignition for at least 8 hours.
-2. Let it idle for 3-5 minutes.
-   - Test the signal lights and all headlights.
-   - Test the heater/defroster, rear defroster, and air conditioner.
-   - Shift the gears several times.
-   - Test the windshield wipers and radio.
-   - Check the exhaust for drips or black smoke.
-   - If the car is running hot after idling, turn it off and walk away for any price above its scrap value.
-3. Drive through the city to the highway from 25 to 40 mph.
-   - Listen for buzzing noises, humming noises, clicking noises.
-   - Set the inside fan to hot and defrost, then set it to high and try to smell any leaking fluids.
-   - Hit the brakes quickly without touching the steering wheel and see if the car swerves left or right.
-   - Test the power steering by turning the wheels while stopped.
-   - Drive it through an alleyway or near a flat wall to hear its running sounds.
-   - Swerve back and forth in a parking lot to test the suspension.
-4. Accelerate at 1/2 to 3/4 throttle onto the highway, then stay on it for at least 5 miles at 55-60 mph.
-   - Check to see if the steering wheel shakes or the whole car seems to lean one direction.
-5. Drive through the city back to the location, continuing to test the different systems.
-   - If it overheats during the drive, don't buy it.

-F. Assuming you're allowed to, reread the codes with the OBD-II reader.

-- If the seller reset the codes, a test drive lets you see them.

-G. If you like what you see, bring it to a mechanic you trust to do a final check.

-- A $100 inspection may save you thousands.

-H. [Negotiate](people-conflicts-negotiation.md) the price down if you can.

-- If possible, avoid gender bias with a male present.
-- Do *not* let the seller exploit you.
-- If you can, have cash available to pay the full amount for the car.
-- Never look desperate, and always be prepared to walk away.

 ## Preventative Maintenance